jaepass/commercejs-react-products/README.md

 import Commerce from '@chec/commerce.js';

+const checAPIKey = process.env.REACT_APP_CHEC_PUBLIC_KEY;
+const devEnvironment = process.env.NODE_ENV === 'development';

+const commerceConfig = {
+  axiosConfig: {
+    headers: {
+      'X-Chec-Agent': 'commerce.js/v2',
+      'Chec-Version': '2021-09-29',
+    },
+  },
+};

+if (devEnvironment && !checAPIKey) {
+  throw Error('Your public API key must be provided as an environment variable named NEXT_PUBLIC_CHEC_PUBLIC_KEY.
+Obtain your Chec public key by logging into your Chec account and navigate to Setup > Developer, or can be obtained with the Chec CLI via with the command chec whoami');
+}

-export const commerce = new Commerce(process.env.REACT_APP_CHEC_PUBLIC_KEY, true);
+export default new Commerce(
+  checAPIKey,
+  devEnvironment,
+  commerceConfig,
+);
 ```

 Above, you've imported the `Commerce` object, then exported the instance with your Chec API key provided via an
 environment variable.
 The public key is needed to give you access to data via the Chec API.

-You might want to throw an error if the public key isn't available, since it will probably make your application
+A good idea is to throw throw an error if the public key isn't available, since it will probably make your application
 unusable.

 ### 3. The commerce object